What is house property?

 2. Let out or deemed to be let out property:

-There is no ceiling limit for claiming deduction of interest on housing loan on let out property.
+There is no ceiling limit for claiming a deduction of interest on housing loans on the let-out property.

 What is the tax treatment of pre-construction interest?